labue20/A-Simple-MapReduce-Program/README.md

 # A-Simple-MapReduce-Program
-This program implement a simple word count program using map-reduce programming paradigm
+This program implement a simple word count program using map-reduce programming paradigm without using the Hadoop framework